momentohq/public-dev-docs/docs/getting-started.md

 [2022-03-31T15:31:33Z INFO  momento::commands::configure::configure_cli] default cache successfully created
 ```

-You are now up and running with Momento Serverless Cache!
-Let's see how to use the Momento CLI to cache data in Momento Serverless Cache.
+You are now up and running with Momento Cache!
+Let's see how to use the Momento CLI to cache data in Momento Cache.

 ## Cache some data

-The `cache` command in the Momento CLI is used to interact with your Momento Serverless Cache.
+The `cache` command in the Momento CLI is used to interact with your Momento cache.
 Let's see a few of these commands in action.

-First, you can use the `set` subcommand to store an item in your default Momento Serverless Cache:
+First, you can use the `set` subcommand to store an item in your default Momento Cache:

 ```
 $ momento cache set --key test --value value